-A seasonal Shorebird Monitor is hired by May 1 for a 17-week term at 40 hours per week.
-He or she is responsible for maintaining fencing around nesting areas, monitoring nesting shorebirds, conducting-predator management, providing escort to staff needing to get past shorebird closures for essential maintenance or safety reasons, and recording and reporting shorebird data.
-The Shorebird Monitor is trained by the Southeast Ecology Assistant and Nantucket Superintendent.
+Seasonal Shorebird Monitors are hired by May 1 for a 15-week term at 40 hours per week.
+They are responsible for maintaining fencing around nesting areas, monitoring nesting shorebirds, conducting-predator management, providing escort to staff needing to get past shorebird closures for essential maintenance or safety reasons, and recording and reporting shorebird data.
+They are trained by the Southeast Ecology Assistant.